IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/GETTING_STARTED.md

 # links to the next steps

-- take a look at the [react-jsonschema-form documentation](https://rjsf-team.github.io/react-jsonschema-form/docs/)
+- Take a look at the [react-jsonschema-form documentation](https://rjsf-team.github.io/react-jsonschema-form/docs/)

 - Don't miss the [react-jsonschema-form Quickstart](https://rjsf-team.github.io/react-jsonschema-form/docs/quickstart)